About Our IHT Services

 - Enable their families to benefit from successful intergenerational wealth transfer

 With an estimated £1.2 trillion expected to pass down to beneficiaries in the next 5 to 10 years alone, discover how advisers can make the most of this opportunity in the current Inheritance Economy landscape.Find out more

 Does inheritance tax apply on a person's property?

-Inheritance Tax applies to client’s estate.
+Inheritance tax applies to a client’s estate.
 The assets which form part of an estate include any property or business.
-Whether an individual’s property is applicable to a client’s property depends on who they leave the property to, when they pass away and the overall value of their estate.
+Whether an individual’s property is applicable to a client’s property depends on who they leave the property to when they pass away, as well as the overall value of their estate.

-The RNRB allowance only applies if the client leave’s their home to a direct descendant – either a child or grandchild.
-Nieces and nephews, or friends, for example, do not qualify.
+The RNRB allowance only applies if the client leaves their home to a direct descendant – either a child or grandchild.
+Nieces, nephews or friends, for example, do not qualify.